dadrian/dadrian.io/content/blog/posts/roll-your-own-crypto.md

 that any system with a serious cryptographic component should have consistent design input and review from "actual cryptographers".
 This doesn't mean that you can't write code that calls AES unless you have a PhD.
-On the flip side, it also doesn't mean that people with PhDs in cryptography should we writing code that calls AES.
+On the flip side, it also doesn't mean that people with PhDs in cryptography should be writing code that calls AES.
 As Deirdre Connolly said, plenty of the cryptographic code written by "serious cryptographers" with PhDs is a mess for both cryptographic and software engineering related reasons.